Douglas Niedt's Free Online Metronome

 A low tone marks each beat, the downbeat lower still, and every note adds a high tick.
 One tempo — the quarter-note BPM — applies to the whole sequence.

-A measure must be exactly full before the metronome will start.
 Stop and restart to apply edits while it's playing.
-(Tuplets get their own builder next.)

 MY RHYTHMS Select a saved rhythm and click START to play.
-Or edit to revise.
+Or go to “BUILD A RHYTHM HERE” and edit/revise in the ENTERED NOTES field.

 PLAYBACK CONTROLS To go back to the normal metronome after practicing a custom rhythm, turn PLAYBACK CONTROLS to Off.